orbeon/orbeon-forms-doc/form-runner/api/other/file-scan-api.md

 of a file.

 When the file is completely uploaded and stored into a temporary file, but not yet attached to the user's form, the `complete()` method is called with a pointer to the temporary file.
-The scanner can use this method to complete the entirely of the scan in case `bytesReceived()` is not used.
+The scanner can use this method to perform the entirety of the scan in case `bytesReceived()` is not used.

 Upon processing the `complete()` method, resources associated with the file scan must be cleared by the provider, whether `REJECT` or `ERROR` is returned, or if any exception is thrown as part of the processing of `complete()`.